 - Identify musculoskeletal and neuromuscular physiological and biomechanical factors in the trunk, upper, and lower limb through the lens of yoga postures and breath that would affect ADL or recreational participation and functional movement and outcomes.

-- Practice best-evidence therapeutic sequencing and postural progression(s) with gender sensitivity and specificity for both men’s and women’s health.
+- Practice best-evidence therapeutic sequencing and postural progression(s) with gender sensitivity and specificity.

-- Develop a best-evidence yogic/Ayruvedic culinary skillset to foster improved nutritional resource utilization and lifestyle choices in the at-risk patient with non-communicable chronic pain or disease.
+- Develop a best-evidence culinary skill set to foster improved nutritional resource utilization and lifestyle choices in the at-risk patient with non-communicable chronic pain or disease.

 - Identify compensatory neuromuscular, musculoskeletal, and psychophysiological patterns which could impair safe execution of rehabilitation or wellness care in licensed practice.

-- Describe the synergistic relationship of universal structure in yogic medicine and its overlap with modern physics, kinesthetic awareness, polyvagal theory and vagus nerve function, and rehabilitation.
+- Describe the synergistic relationship of universal structure in yogic medicine and its overlap with modern physics, Polyvagal Theory, and interoception and proprioception.

-- Demonstrate proficiency with evaluation and management of live patient models using a biopsychosocial yogic model of care that is commensurate with the practitioner’s scope of practice and license.
+- Demonstrate proficiency with Lifestyle Medicine-based evaluation and management of live patient models using a biopsychosocial yogic model of care that is commensurate with the practitioner’s scope of practice and license.